 You talked about a trillion dollars in our military spending.

-There's never any full commitment that Vladimir Putin might show up at at this and and have a meeting with Zelensky.
+There was never any full commitment that Vladimir Putin might show up at this and have a meeting with Zelensky.

-Uh, and then you pretty clear today that you believe if that's going to happen, it would it would take Donald Trump sitting down with Vladimir Putin.
+And then you're pretty clear today that you believe if that's going to happen, it would take Donald Trump sitting down with Vladimir Putin.

 What exactly did you mean by that?